 It all starts at your home by sorting paper waste, such as old newspapers and paperboard boxes, from other recyclables and garbage.
-It is recommended to use a designated paper recycling bin for the collection of your paper waste.
+We recommend using a designated paper recycling bin for the collection of your paper waste.
 Keep paper that you recycle as clean as possible by collecting it in separate bins from all the other recyclable materials.
 This is the best way to ensure that the waste paper can be recycled properly.

 Step 2: Collecting

-The local waste hauler collects the old paper from centralized drop-off containers in your area or from curbside collection or pickup containers that are emptied on scheduled moments.
-The material is then transferred to a recycling center or a materials recovery facility (MRF).
+The local waste hauler collects the old paper from centralized drop-off containers in your area or the curbside collection or picks up containers that get emptied on scheduled moments.
+The material is then getting transferred to a recycling center or a materials recovery facility (MRF).

 Step 3: Sorting

-At the recycling facility, the real recycling process starts by sorting and separating the mix of paper waste into multiple grades that contain different types of paper.
-Such as newspapers, cardboard boxes, printer paper, magazines, and mail.
-The facility roughly sorts the paper waste into two streams, namely pure paper waste and pure cardboard waste.
-During this process also contaminations are removed from the paper, such as plastic, wood or other foreign materials.
-This is partially done by machine but also by hand.
+At the recycling facility, the actual recycling process starts by sorting and separating the mix of paper waste into multiple grades that contain different types of paper, such as newspapers, cardboard boxes, printer paper, magazines, and mail.
+The facility roughly sorts the paper waste into two streams: pure paper waste and pure cardboard waste.
+During this process, contaminations are also getting removed from the paper, such as plastic, wood, or other foreign materials.
+The sortation process is partially done by machine but also by hand.

 Step 4: Baling

-The sorted paper waste is baled into paper bales for further transport.
-Not every recycling center bales the waste paper, some opt to deposit the material in large containers that can be transported to the paper mill.
+The sorted paper waste gets baled into paper bales for further transport.
+Not every recycling center bales the waste paper.
+Some opt to deposit the material in large containers to be transported to the paper mill.

 Step 5: Pulping

 At the paper mill, the actual papermaking process starts.
-Here the paper is put into a large machine where it is mixed with water and chemicals that converts the paper into paper pulp.
+Here the paper is put into a large machine mixed with water and chemicals that converts the paper into paper pulp.
 The mixtures help to break the paper down.
-This process is called pulping and is meant for mixing all the paper together and for cleaning the material from impurities.
-During the process ink (de-inking), metals, glass, plastic, adhesives and other contaminants are removed from the paper pulp.
-This results in a homogeneous mix, that looks like a grey mixture by now, that forms the base of new paper.
+This process is called pulping and is meant to mix all the paper and clean the material from impurities.
+Ink (de-inking), metals, glass, plastic, adhesives, and other contaminants are removed from the paper pulp during the process.
+This results in a homogeneous mix that looks like a grey mixture that forms the new paper’s base.

-In the process of pulping also virgin wood fibers are added to the mix to ensure the strength of the material, this means that waste paper is a secondary resource for papermaking.
+In the process of pulping also virgin wood fibers are added to the mix to ensure the material’s strength.
+This means that waste paper is a secondary resource for papermaking.

 Step 6: Drying

 Now the clean pulp is ready to dry.
-This is done by pressing the material between large rollers to drain and extract the water out of the pulp.
-The drained pulp is now spread out and passed through heated metal rollers that dry the paper perfectly.
+The process works by pressing the material between large rollers to drain and extract the pulp’s water.
+The drained pulp is now spread out and passed through heated metal rollers that dry the paper entirely.

 Step 7: Rolling

-The dried and flattened layers of fresh paper are now treated by dryers to smooth out the paper from any wrinkles.
-Finally, the paper is rolled onto massive metal rollers where the material is then rated by quality controllers that check the strength and the grade of paper.
+Dryers now treat the dried and flattened fresh paper layers to smooth out the paper from any wrinkles.
+Finally, the paper is being rolled onto massive metal rollers, where the material is then getting rated by quality controllers that check the strength and the grade of the paper.